gmc-code/PC-Python/docs/turtle/turtle_shapes_module.rst

 -----------------------

 | See: https://www.w3schools.com/python/ref_keyword_as.asp
-| The code below shows importing the house module as an alias via ``import shapes as sh``.
+| The code below shows importing the shapes module as an alias via ``import shapes as sh``.
 | This makes it shorter to refer to functions in the shapes module.
 | Instead of needing ``shapes.rectangle``, only ``sh.rectangle`` is needed.

+| The code below imports the shapes module, then draws a light green filled rectangle.

 .. code-block:: python